DiegoMGE/core-code-from-scratch-readme-week-10/README.md

 <h1 align='center'>Week 10 - JavaScript 🚀</h1>
 List of all my solutions for this week. 👨‍💻

-> There is a file for each day. 💾

 ### Mini Project 💻
 - [Fundamentals Calculator](https://github.com/DiegoMGE/corecode-bootcamp-calc)